Pickles888/todo-list.rs/README.md

 Hoping to improve it in the future as I get better at rust :)

-It saves your todo in a file and in the future, on linux it will store it in your `~/.config` or somewhere else if I figure out a better way.
-I'm also hoping to eventually implement cross platform support!

 If you are experienced at rust and want to show a different way to do things go ahead!
 Please explain why and how it works if you do so though.

 ## Usage